 When we write onsite content, we do so to help make our brand an authority on a given topic, a go-to source of information.
 It’s also a technique to help our website (and increasingly social channels) become more semantically relevant to keyword and long-tail search queries.
 This process, known as content optimisation, is intended to help make a website more visible in search.

-We rarely write content as strategically as we do when we write for SEO.
-Writing for SEO means the writer needs to have a greater role in both planning and research.
-The process we undertake to get this right is of benefit to crafting any kind of content.
+We rarely write content as strategically as we do when we write for SEO, but the process we undertake in planning and research is beneficial to crafting of content of any kind.

 Writing online content requires a keyword strategy, knowledge of current ranking factors, and the ability to understand exactly what it is users are searching for.
 We use analytics tools to help us determine exactly what that is, and metrics to understand if we’ve achieved it.

 Good search-optimised content meets four aims:

 Search-optimised content is designed to rank in SERPs.
 In the early days of search marketing, all it took to rank was to stuff content full of primary keywords.
 But search engines have gotten wise to manipulation and now, algorithms are a lot more complex: They prioritise content that actually provides the information searchers are actually looking for.